corazza/corazza.github.io/_posts/2020-09-15-reinforcement-learning-non-markov-memory.md

 ## The basics of reinforcement learning

 The point of RL algorithms is to learn a policy (for achieving some goal) from interacting with an environment.
 A policy is a mapping from states to actions (or, a mapping from actions to probabilities of taking them in some particular state), which is followed by an RL _agent_.
-The interaction consists of the agent taking actions which causes the environment to undergo state transitions and provide the agent with a _reward signal_ evaluating the its performance in achieving the goal.
+The interaction consists of the agent taking actions which causes the environment to undergo state transitions and provide the agent with a _reward signal_ evaluating its performance in achieving the goal.
 The point isn't chasing after immediate rewards, but maximizing overall _cumulative reward_ (or gain) from the interaction.

 Many tasks can successfully be formulated in this framework: a game of chess where all moves give a reward of 0, except a win resulting in a reward of 1 and loss resulting in a reward of -1 (a draw also being 0).